wavemotion-dave/StellaDS/README.md

 -----------------------
 * To Bradford W. Mott and Stephen Anthony and various contributors for Stella (http://stella.sourceforge.net/)
 * To Robz for Twilight-Menu++ which rekindled emulation on the classic handheld (https://github.com/DS-Homebrew/TWiLightMenu)
-* Thanks Wintermute for devkitpro and libnds (http://www.devkitpro.org)
+* To Wintermute for devkitpro and libnds (http://www.devkitpro.org)
 * To Alekmaul and The Chuckster for porting Stella to the DS.

 How to use StellaDS :